Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Modular connectivity

 where $\kappa_e$ is the cavity decay rate into the designated output mode and $\kappa_i$ is the decay rate associated with intrinsic cavity losses.
 An important feature of this scheme is that the external drive can be used to shape the temporal wavefunction of the emitted photon~\cite{morin2019deterministic}.
 Such control over the photon envelope is essential for ensuring the indistinguishability of photons generated across different modules, thereby enabling high-fidelity BSMs even in the presence of variations in system parameters between modules.

 We consider a Fabry–Pérot cavity characterized by the parameters summarized in Table~\ref{tab:cavity_params_bell}.
-The total cavity linewidth consists of the coupling rate to the output mode, $\kappa_e/(2\pi)\!=\!\SI{2.3}{MHz}$, and the internal loss rate, $\kappa_i/(2\pi)\!=\! \SI{38}{kHz}$, assuming mirror losses of \SI{10}{ppm}.
-In contrast to the case of syndrome extraction, simultaneously coupling multiple atoms to the same cavity mode offers no advantage for atom–photon entanglement.
-We therefore employ higher-order radial Laguerre–Gauss modes, $\mathrm{LG}_{p,0}$ with $p \in [0,32]$.
-As depicted in Fig.~\ref{fig:bell_config}(c), the peak intensity of these modes at $(x,y)=(0,0)$ remains constant with $p$, ensuring a mode-independent atom–cavity coupling at that location.
+The total cavity linewidth consists of the coupling rate to the output mode, $\kappa_e/(2\pi)\!=\!\SI{2}{MHz}$, and the internal loss rate, $\kappa_i/(2\pi)\!=\! \SI{38}{kHz}$, assuming mirror losses of \SI{10}{ppm}.
+In contrast to syndrome extraction, simultaneously coupling multiple atoms to the same cavity mode offers no advantage for atom–photon entanglement.
+We therefore employ higher-order radial Laguerre–Gauss modes, $\mathrm{LG}_{p,0}$ with $p \in [0,32]$, which offer the advantage that the peak field intensity at $(x,y)=(0,0)$ remains constant with $p$ (Fig.~\ref{fig:bell_config}(c)).
+This property ensures a mode-independent atom–cavity coupling at that location.
 The cavity is tuned so that these modes are equally spaced in frequency across the FSR, with $\SI{727}{MHz}$ separation between adjacent modes.
-Similarly to the syndrome extraction case, control beams resonant with the $\ket{e}\!\rightarrow\!\ket{f}$ transition dress the excited states, enabling the $\ket{0}\!\rightarrow\!\ket{e_+}$ and $\ket{1}\!\rightarrow\!\ket{e_+}$ transitions to be tuned into resonance with the desired cavity mode.
-A maximum frequency shift of $\SI{12}{GHz}$ with $0.1\%$ intensity stability keeps fluctuations of the dressed-state transition within the natural linewidth, $\Gamma/2\pi = \SI{6}{MHz}$.
+Similar to the syndrome extraction case, control beams resonant with the $\ket{e}\!\rightarrow\!\ket{f}$ transition dress the excited states, enabling the $\ket{0}\!\rightarrow\!\ket{e_+}$ and $\ket{1}\!\rightarrow\!\ket{e_+}$ transitions to be tuned into resonance with the desired cavity mode.
+A maximum frequency shift of $\SI{12}{GHz}$ with $0.1\%$ intensity stability keeps fluctuations of the dressed-state transition within the natural linewidth, $\Gamma/(2\pi) = \SI{6}{MHz}$.
 While this tuning range does not span the full FSR, it provides access to 17 cavity modes.